ipfabric/docs/docs/IP_Fabric_API/authentication.md

 The token expires in 30 minutes since being generated and it can’t be revoked during its lifetime.
 It consists of three parts separated by dots:

-* Header
+- Header
-* Payload
+- Payload
-* Signature
+- Signature

 The payload contains an object with the following fields:

-* ID - User ID
+- ID -- User ID
-* EULA - A boolean value whether a user approved EULA or not
+- EULA -- A boolean value whether a user approved EULA or not
-* EXP - Token expiration time (in seconds since Unix epoch)
+- EXP -- Token expiration time (in seconds since Unix epoch)
-* IAT - Token issued time (in seconds since Unix epoch)
+- IAT -- Token issued time (in seconds since Unix epoch)
-* Scope - Array of strings representing granted user access
+- Scope -- Array of strings representing granted user access
-* Username - String
+- Username -- String

 #### Refresh Token

 A refresh token is a token that can be used to obtain a renewed access token.
 It can be requested for new access tokens until the refresh token is revoked (blacklisted) or expired.

-!!! warning "Refresh Tokens"
+!!! warning "Token expiration"

-    **A refresh token expires after 24 hours of not being used for generation of a new access token.
-Refresh tokens must be stored securely by an application because they essentially allow a user to remain authenticated forever.**
+    A refresh token expires after 24 hours of not being used for generation of a new access token.
+Refresh tokens must be stored securely by an application because they essentially allow a user to remain authenticated forever.

 ### Login